-Consolidated Cash Flow
+Adjustments to Consolidated Cash Flow (iii)

-The principal differences between the Statement of Cash Flows prepared under Australian GAAP and the objectives and principles set out in SFAS No. 95 "Statement of Cash Flows", relate to the treatment of exploration costs and the consolidation of Portman's interest in the Cockatoo Island Joint Venture.
+The principal differences between the Statement of Cash Flows prepared under Australian GAAP and the objectives and principles set out in Statement of Financial Accounting Standards ("SFAS") No. 95 "Statement of Cash Flows", relate to the treatment of exploration costs.
+Exploration costs, capitalized and presented as a cash flow from investing activities in Portman's Statement of Cash Flows, have been reclassified as a cash flow from operating activities in accordance with U.S. GAAP.